ethersphere/bee-docs/docs/installation/manual.md

 :::

 ## Getting help
-The CLI has documentation build-in.
+The CLI has documentation built-in.
 Running `bee` gives you an entry point to the documentation.
 Running `bee start -h` or `bee start --help` will tell you how you can configure you bee node via the command line arguments.

 You may also check out the [configuration guide](/docs/installation/configuration), or simply run your Bee terminal command with the `--help` flag, eg. `bee start --help` or `bee --help`.